WT provided full quantity surveying services for this landmark project in Hobart.

 Construction of a new container terminal at Webb Dock East, New Automotive terminal at Webb Dock West, Automotive PDI Facilities and infrastructure upgrades to Swanson Dock.

-WT Partnership was commissioned by Marsh & Mc Lennon Companies to provide full quantity surveying services for the integrated fitout of their new premises in Collins Square, Melbourne.
+WT was commissioned by Marsh & Mc Lennon Companies to provide full quantity surveying services for the integrated fitout of their new premises in Collins Square, Melbourne.

-WTP provided full quantity surveying services for the Sciences Transformation Project located within the Banks Precinct of the Australian National University.
+WT provided full quantity surveying services for the Sciences Transformation Project located within the Banks Precinct of the Australian National University.
 The precinct provides world class accommodation for the ongoing scientific endeavour of major chemistry and biological sciences teaching and research within the University.

 Intent to improve capacity, efficiency and adaptability of justice facilities within the central business district through development of new facilities financed, designed and constructed on the site of the current Supreme Court on the corner of King William Street and Gouger Street (Courts Precinct).

-WTP was commissioned by Dexus Property Group (Dexus) and Scentre Group (SG) to undertake the project price negotiation and recommendation, post contract administration and principals representative role on the retail extension and upgrade works.
+WT was commissioned by Dexus Property Group (Dexus) and Scentre Group (SG) to undertake the project price negotiation and recommendation, post contract administration and principals representative role on the retail extension and upgrade works.

 The Activity Centre incorporates a new regional integrated community sport, recreation and education precinct including facilities for the Freemantle Football Club and education facilities for Curtin University.

-WT Partnership was engaged by BUPA to provide full quantity surveying services, including cost planning, full tender and post contract administration services through the construction phase for their development at 82 Allum St Bankstown on the site of the former Yagoona Bowling Club.
+WT was engaged by BUPA to provide full quantity surveying services, including cost planning, full tender and post contract administration services through the construction phase for their development at 82 Allum St Bankstown on the site of the former Yagoona Bowling Club.

 The $200 million redevelopment of the Tasmanian Museum and Art Gallery will create more than twice the present display space, including a dedicated facility for travelling exhibitions that will enable the Museum to host international exhibitions of a standard never before seen in Tasmania.